Mean Estimation from One-Bit Measurements: Fast convergence of uniform estimators under bit constraints

 Denote by $D^\star$ the optimal MSE in the Gaussian CEO with $L$ observers and under a total sum-rate $r = r_1 + \ldots +r_L$.
 An expression for $D^\star$ as a function of $r$ is give as \cite[Eq.
 10]{chen2004upper}:

 For the special case where $r = n$ and $L=n$, we have

 Consider the distributed encoding setting (iii) in the case where $f(x) = \Ncal(0,\sigma^2)$ and the prior on $\Theta$ is $\pi = \Ncal(0,\sigma_\theta^2)$.
 The Gaussian CEO problem of \cite{viswanathan1997quadratic} with a unit bitrate $r_1=\ldots = r_n =1$ at each terminal and blocklength $k=1$ reduces to our distributed setting (iii).
 Since $D^\star$ satisfying \eqref{eq:ceo_optimal_sumrate2} describes the MSE in the CEO setting under an optimal allocation of the sum-rate $r = n$ among $n$ encoders, it provides a lower bound to the minimal MSE in estimating $\theta$ in the distributed setting.
-By considering the limit $n\rightarrow \infty$ in \eqref{eq:ceo_optimal_sumrate2}, we see that
+By noting that $1/D^\star$ grows no faster than a polynomial in $n$ \cite{viswanathan1997quadratic}, we rely on the expansion